mcarrickscott/modarith/README.md

 It is strongly recommended that the generated assembly language be closely studied to ensure that there are no compiler introduced timing leaks.
 In particular code generated for the functions *modcmv* and *modcsw* should be checked, bearing in mind that they may be inlined by the compiler.
 If necessary compiler-specific measures should be taken to prevent inlining, and/or place these functions into a separately compiled module.

+## Testing (new)

+Some testing of code correctness is carried out by the scripts themselves.
+However field arithmetic can be further tested against a range of corner/edge cases using the Python script *edge.py*.
+See the comments at the start of that file for details.

 # New - automatic generation of Edwards or Weierstrass curve API code in C